GowtherZil/easy_tbot/docs/quick/shard_up.md

 ## Setup the shard

-The next thing would be to enable the shard, for this add it in the SHARDS list in the settings
+The next thing would be to enable the shard, for doing this just add it in the SHARDS list in the settings

 ```python hl_lines="4"
 SHARDS = [